What is Classical Education?

 Classical education is delivered through a teacher-centered classroom.
 It rejects the ideas of student-centered learning, group projects, and digital devices as a primary means of content delivery.
 A teacher who is an expert in their subject is the best medium by which students can receive the rich classical curriculum.
 Classical teachers create a sense of wonder in their students and utilize discussion and Socratic questioning to draw students toward conclusions about both the lesson at hand and truths about the world at large.

 Classical education is also referred to as an education of the whole child; mind, body, and spirit (or character).
 In a classical model, students not only pursue virtuous character and rigorous academic standards, but are also highly encouraged to become involved in extra curricular sports and activities.
 At the youngest ages, we understand the importance of regular times of play between intensive studies.
 As our students mature, the values and lessons that can be learned through team sports and competition also play an important role in the complete classical education.

-A classical education produces students that leave their formative years with a love of learning, and an understanding of the pursuit of knowledge as a lifelong goal.
+A classical education produces students who leave their formative years with a love of learning and an understanding of the pursuit of knowledge as a lifelong goal.
 Students enter the world with a more full understanding of who they are, what they love, and that there exists in the world absolute truths that do not change with the tides of culture and politics.